mycroft-solutions/configuration-guides/mycroft-web-server/README.md

 ## Prerequisites

-To set up the web server, you will need the newest stable version of the Nginx server installed and running as a service.
+To set up the web server, you will need the current stable release of the Nginx server installed and running as a service.

-## CSR
+# CSR

 In order to manage HTTPS connections, a SSL/TLS certificate is needed.
 If you have one connected to the domain you are using, place it in `/etc/nginx/ssl/` directory along with the private key.